paramsingh/huh/README.md

 ```

 You'll need to provide an OpenAI API key.
 Here are the [instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) on how to get one.
-Add one to your keyring via `hub setup`.
+Add one to your keyring via `huh setup`.

 Note: All code on hub runs locally on your computer.
 The API key is stored in your OS's keyring.

 ## How to use?

-Just run `hub` and enter your command.
+Just run `huh` and enter your command.

 ## Feature requests/bugs/feedback